Forest Investment Conference

 When Timberland Investment Resources was founded (more than 25 years ago), all but one of the mainstream TIMOs invested only in North America.
 Over the years, most of the other largest TIMOs have expanded into investments overseas, but TIR has continued to focus on the USA as the best region for timberland investment.
 This presentation will highlight why TIR continues to believe that US timberland investments offer the best opportunities for long-term investors.

 In 2019 Swiss scientists claimed that the "best" solution to climate change it to plant one trillion trees, and an increasing number of leading corporations are viewing tree planting as a sustainable way to off-set their greenhouse gas emissions.
 But how are these companies approaching investment in tree plantation development?
-Mark Campanale, of Consilium Capital, has put together an interesting panel to discuss this latest trend in Corporate environmental responsibility.
+Mark Campanale, of Consilium Capital, with panelists will discuss this latest trend in Corporate environmental responsibility.

 Director of Underwriting